e7h4n/alfred-workflow-moment/README.md

 # alfred-workflow-moment

-Advanced time utility for alfred 2 workflow.
+Advanced time utility for Alfred 2/3 workflow.
 Inspired by [moment.js] and [alfred-datetime-format-converter].

 [DOWNLOAD LINK]